OpenAudioMc/documentation/content/java_api.md

  - **MediaApi** Hooks and controls towards controls
  - **RegistryApi** Access to the OARegistry, for adding sub-commands and source middleware (also known as mutations), and voicechat player filters

-To get started, clone the github repository and build the latest release locally through maven, then add it in your project by adding the following to your pom
+To get started, clone the GitHub repository and build the latest release locally through maven, then add it in your project by adding the following to your pom
 ```xml
 <dependency>
     <groupId>com.craftmend.openaudiomc</groupId>